silksil/NOTES-CHEATSHEET/client/react/reduxForm.md

  );
 }
 ```
-We can use deconstructing to pull of touched and error and clean up the code.
+We can use deconstructuring to pull of `touched` and `error` of the meta property to make the code a bit more tidy.
 ```jsx
 renderField(field) {
  const { meta: { touched, error } } = field;